matrix-org/matrix-spec-proposals/drafts/general_api.rst

 ~~~~~~
 - e.g. Whether this client supports VoIP

-When a session is started, the client needs to provide a capability set.
+When a client app is launched, the client needs to provide a capability set.
 The
 server will take the hashes of all the user's connected clients' capability
 sets and send the list of hashes as part of presence information
 (not necesarily as a ``m.presence`` event, but it should act like presence